-Our patent portfolio for our MNPR-101 antibody (huATN-658), as well as its epitope, consists of two issued U.S. composition of matter and their methods of use patents and corresponding (granted and pending) patents and patent applications in multiple foreign jurisdictions, including the European Union, Japan, and other Asian countries.
-These patents are owned by us.
-The patents covering the composition of matter of MNPR-101 will expire in 2025 and the patents covering the MNPR-101 epitope will expire in 2027.
-Being a novel biologic, it is eligible for 12 years of exclusivity in the U.S. under the Biologics Price Competition and Innovation Act ("BPCI Act"), and it will benefit from varying durations of similar exclusivity in numerous other countries.
-The Radio-Immuno-Therapeutic derivative of MNPR-101 ("uPRIT") patent, if granted expires in 2041.
+Our patent portfolio for our MNPR-101 antibody as well as its epitope consists of two issued U.S. composition of matter and their methods of use patents and corresponding issued patents in Japan.
+The U.S. patent covering the composition of matter of MNPR-101 will expire in 2027 with the corresponding Japanese patent expiring in 2025, and the U.S. patent covering the MNPR-101 epitope will expire in 2029 with corresponding Japanese patent expiring in 2027.
+Being a novel biologic, MNPR-101 is eligible for 12 years of exclusivity in the U.S. under the Biologics Price Competition and Innovation Act ("BPCI Act"), and it will benefit from varying durations of similar exclusivity in numerous other countries.
+The earliest to expire of the patent applications for radiopharmaceutical derivatives of MNPR-101, if granted, would expire in 2041.

 Patent life determination depends on the date of filing of the application and other factors as promulgated under the patent laws.
 In most countries, including the U.S., the patent term is generally 20 years from the earliest claimed filing date (the priority date) of a non-provisional patent application in the applicable country, not taking into consideration any potential patent term adjustment that may be filed in the future or any regulatory extensions that may be obtained.
-Some of our patents are currently near expiration and we may pursue patent term extensions for these where appropriate or to let patents lapse.
-See "Risk Factors - Risks Related to our Intellectual Property".
+Some of our patents are currently near expiration and we may pursue patent term extensions for these where appropriate.
+See "Risk Factors - Risks Related to our Intellectual Property."